 One afternoon in 2009, all the way at the western end of the island Sentosa, a few Fortians in green camo and khakis told each other, “One day, we would visit the Death Railway together“.
 And then, four years later…

-This trip to Kanchanaburi is very special to me.
-I’ve learned so much about the Death Railway back when I was a guide and had dreams to see it with my own eyes but due to many personal constraints, this dream was pushed to the back of my head.
-Never have I thought I would overcome my issues and strike this off my bucketlist.
-So I am very proud to share with you my humbled experience.
+This trip to Kanchanaburi is very personal to me.
+I’ve learned so much about the Death Railway back when I was a guide in Fort Siloso and wanted to see it for myself.
+Never have I thought I would be able to step foot here to pay my respects.

 On the third day of our Bangkok trip, we went on a guided tour to the Damnoen Saduak Floating Market, Kanchanaburi War Cemetries, Tiger Temple and Hellfire Pass.
 The journey from our hotel at Novotel Siam Square to the first stop took two hours.
 But it was a good 2 hours as our guide did give us some information about culture and the sights along the way.
 Plus, we had time to catch up on some sleep since we had to leave the hotel at 7am to be on schedule for the tour.

 Damnoen Saduak in Ratchaburi is about 109 kilometres south of Bangkok.
 Best accessed by package tour as finding your way here may be difficult if you are not familiar with the roads.

 You can find many floating markets across Thailand but Damnoen Saduak is popular amongst tourists.
 History has it that in the older days, due to the vast land, getting around seemed almost impossible.
 King Rama IV was concerned over the country’s ecomony and had canals dug to connect to rivers so that his people could live and go about their daily lives with easier access for business and transportation.